cilegordev/Azure-Linux-WM/FULUXBOX.md

 other screenshot : [image1](image/fluxbox-wm.png) - [image2](image/fluxbox-wm2.png) - [image3](image/neotop.png) - [image4](image/midori-browser.png)

-# To Do
-> Installing on bare metal maybe

 # How To Install
 ⚠️ This script is not active maintenance 🟠
 ```zsh